narwhalacademy/zebra-crossing/README.md

 ## About

-### Why another guide?

-- Because personal digital security matters.
-- Because there was a dearth of guides/resources that filled the gap between really simple and really complex.
-- Because most of the guides tackling more complex setups don't take usability into account (poor usability → human error → security fail).

 ### Who's this for?

-- Folks who feel like they've covered the basics and want to make sure there aren't any gaps in their setup.
-- Folks who need to upgrade their security practices but are a little overwhelmed by long-winded and/or technical multi-page guides.
+- You're pretty tech-savvy and you're comfortable going into the settings section of their computers/smartphones
+- You've read 1-2 guides for personal digital security and are not sure about which recommendations you need to follow.
+- You're not in immediate danger.
+So if something is really complicted to set up and maintain, chances are it's not for you.
+(Usability matters!)

 ### How this works

-- This is an early draft!
 - This guide is a living document – please feel free to submit a pull request and/or fork your own version of this guide.
-- This guide is mostly focused on personal digital security but will also cover aspects of protecting your privacy as they often go hand in hand.
-- **I would highly recommend doing everything in levels one and two.** I did, and I'm only a mildly technically-competent person with a really low tolerance for bad usability.
+- **I would recommend doing everything in levels one and two.** I did, and I'm only a mildly technically-competent person.

+### Last updated

+15 September 2017

 ---